Koby Abberton: The murder of Anthony Hines

 In 2003, Abberton became entangled in a court case resulting from the death of a Sydney underworld figure, Anthony 'Tony' Hines.
-His older brother, Jai, was charged with the 2003 murder of Hines and was acquitted 2005, claiming self-defence, even though he admitted to shooting Hines.
+His older brother, Jai, was charged with the 2003 murder of Hines and was acquitted 2005, claiming self-defense, even though he admitted to shooting Hines.

 Appearing in court on 5 August 2003 on three counts of false statements to police, Abberton pleaded not guilty to being an accessory after the fact to murder but changed his plea to guilty on 21 March 2004.
 Despite his brother's acquittal of criminal charges, on 24 November 2004, NSW District Court Acting Judge Brian Boulten handed Koby Abberton a suspended nine-month jail sentence after being found guilty of perverting the course of justice in the same matter.
 During the time of these criminal proceedings, Abberton lost a string of lucrative sponsorship deals he had contracted through his professional surfing career.
 Despite surfing sponsor and surfwear giant Oakley initially sticking by Abberton, they later withdrew a $250,000 annual sponsorship.